ChenYW68/HDCM/README.md

 This Github page provides code for reproducing the results in the manuscript:``Efficient and Effective Calibration of Numerical Model Outputs Using Hierarchical Dynamic Model'' by Y. Chen, X. Chang, B. Zhang, and H. Huang.

-In this paper, we propose a Bayesian hierarchical dynamic model (HDCM) and an algorithm based on variational Bayes (VB) and ensemble Kalman smoother (EnKS) is developed to accelerate the parameter estimation and calibration procedure.
+In this paper, we propose a Bayesian hierarchical dynamic model (HDCM) and develop an algorithm based on variational Bayes (VB) and ensemble Kalman smoother (EnKS) to accelerate the parameter estimation and calibration procedure.
 To further improve the scalability of the HDCM, a Laplace approximation and a space-partitioning-based procedure are embedded in VB and EnKS, respectively.
 The VB and space-partitioning-based EnKS (spEnKS) have been implemented via our an R package - [HDCM](https://github.com/ChenYW68/HDCM/tree/main/HDCMc/LoadPackages).

 # Datasets